 Avatar actually does this for quite a few people; Longshot, The Foamy Mouth Guy, Sparky Sparky Boom Man note which, thankfully, was quickly changed to the much cooler-sounding Combustion Man, The Cabbage Guy, The Mechanist.

 For that matter, the spirit the Avatar is the host for has never been called anything but "The Avatar Spirit" even though all the other spirits have names.
-As it's been described as the spirit of the planet itself, a name wouldn't exactly be necessary.
+It has since been revealed in The Legend of Korra that the Avatar Spirit's name is Ravva.

 From the Looney Tunes short "Deduce, You Say", a Daffy Duck/Porky Pig cartoon parodying Sherlock Holmes: